Slave to the Rhythm (album)

-Background
+Background and recording

 After finishing sessions at Compass Point for her Living My Life album in late 1982, Jones took a break from recording music and focused on an acting career.
 Within two years, she made her debut as an actress in the 1984 film Conan the Destroyer, where she played alongside Arnold Schwarzenegger.
 She later appeared in the James Bond film A View to a Kill (1985) as the villain May Day.
 After finishing filming in late 1984 she returned to the studio to work on a follow-up, ending an almost three-year-long hiatus.

 Both the title song and album, was written by Bruce Woolley, Simon Darlow, Stephen Lipson and Trevor Horn and was produced by Trevor Horn, who was assisted by Lipson.
 Slave to the Rhythm was a concept album that featured several, radical interpretations of one title track.
 The project was originally intended for Frankie Goes to Hollywood as a follow-up to their hit "Relax", but was finally given to Jones.
 The recording process featured Horn, Lipson and Jones creating a new version of the song every week or so, ballooning the budget for a single song to nearly $385,000 USD.
 As such, several versions were collected and released as the album proper.